Is your brain fooling you? Check out this optical illusion!

 does show which brain hemisphere is the most dominant in you!).
 What they did find was that 2/3th of the people who filled out a questionnaire saw the dancer spinning clockwise.
 Now you know the cues try to make her spin clockwise and counterclockwise!

-Just want to start your brain training with one of BrainGymmer brain games?
+Just want to start your brain training with one of the BrainGymmer brain games?
 Go to our brain game page